 Dry Heat Vs Humid Heat Affects On Acrylic Paint Drying Times

 I am not a scientist and am making an assumption based on prior experience here.
-That is that because the evaporation of water causes the paint to dry that having water in the air will slow the drying time down even in hot temperatures.
+That is because the evaporation of water causes the paint to dry and having water in the air will slow the drying time down even in hot temperatures.

 I have done this at home when painting in the heat of summer.
 I sprayed the air with a spray water bottle to keep the air moist.
 This did help to slow the drying time.
 So those of you in humid warm countries may find it has similar effects.
 Assuming you are not using air conditioning or a fan.